corsairmarks/more_standard_districts/mod/README.md

     * Integrate underlying automation plan and colony designation changes
     * Apply changes from the game's district types to my similar types (e.g. the new perks for the spiritualist federation affecting unity districts)
     * Support the megalopolis from Guilli's Planet Modifiers and Features
+* 5.1.0 Minor improvements to the Research Archive - disallowed on Crucible Worlds, T1 allowed without an upgraded capital

 ## Source Code